Who doesn’t love ice cream on a hot summer day, or any day really?

 - Place trays in the freezer until treats completely harden (about half an hour).
 These should be stored in the refrigerator and served to dogs cold.

-Tip: You can combine these two recipes and serve the ice cream bites on top of the “woofles” so it’s really like your dog is having his very own ice cream cone, but without any of the harmful or unhealthy ingredients.
+Tip: Combine these two recipes and serve the ice cream bites on top of the “Woofles” so it’s really like your dog is having his very own ice cream cone, but without any of the harmful or unhealthy ingredients.

 You probably shouldn’t feed your dog ice cream cones or any ice cream for that matter.
 Both are full of sugar and usually contain additives and preservatives that are unhealthy for dogs and hard for them to digest.